Are You Prepared: Business Continuity, Disaster Recovery, Succession Planning and More

 - Regulations, concerns and responsibilities that impact compliance professionals;

-- New lessons learned from actual disasters and strategies to achieve a smooth, seamless recovery response; and
+- New lessons learned from the pandemic and strategies to achieve a smooth, seamless recovery response; and

-- Implications of the use of cloud-based technology, including remote employee access, geographical separation of business units and back-up services, data protection, and record retention and access.
+- Implications of work-from-home including use of cloud-based technology, remote employee access, geographical separation of employees, back-up services, data protection, record retention and access.